 The Georgian architectural style came at a time when people were finding new appreciation in the ancient works of Rome and Greece.
 It’s from this type of inspiration that you’ll see the large emphasis on space as well as columns and decorative accents so valued in Georgian architecture.

-When it comes to Georgian decor, well, if you love meticulously crafted wooden furnishing in your home, then you’ll love the type of pieces that were made and highlighted by Georgian style.
+When it comes to Georgian decor, well, if you love meticulously crafted wooden furniture in your home, then you’ll love the type of pieces that were made and highlighted in the Georgian style.
 This was a period of true craftsmanship by the likes of Chippendale, Ince and Mayhew, and many others.